-Manually Reinstalling Drivers
+Manually Reinstalling Drivers for Windows XP

-NOTE: If you are reinstalling an infrared sensor driver, you must first enable the infrared sensor in system setup before continuing with the driver installation.
+NOTE: If you are reinstalling an infrared sensor driver, you must first enable the infrared sensor in system setup before continuing with the driver

-- 1. After extracting the driver files to your hard drive as described in the previous section, click the Start button and right-click My Computer. - 2.
-Click Properties - 3.
+- 1. After copying the driver files to your hard drive, click the Start button and right-click My Computer. - 2.
+Click Properties. - 3.
 Click the Hardware tab and click Device Manager. - 4.
 Double-click the type of device for which you are installing the driver (for example, Modems or Infrared devices). - 5.
 Double-click the name of the device for which you are installing the driver. - 6.
 Click the Driver tab and click Update Driver. - 7.
-Click Install from a list or specific location (Advanced) and click Next.
+Click Install from a list or specific location (Advanced) and click Next. - 8.
+Click Browse and browse to the location to which you previously copied the driver files.

-- 8. Click Browse and browse to the location to which you previously extracted the driver files. - 9.
-When the name of the appropriate driver appears, click Next. - 10.
+- 9. When the name of the appropriate driver appears, click Next - 10.
 Click Finish and restart your computer.